Drummer of Tedworth

-The Drummer of Tedworth is a case of an alleged poltergeist manifestation in the West Country of England by Joseph Glanvill, from his book Saducismus Triumphatus (1681).
+The Drummer of Tedworth is the case of an alleged poltergeist manifestation in the West Country of England, recorded by Joseph Glanvill in his book Saducismus Triumphatus (1681).

 History

 Early accounts reported that in 1661 a local landowner, John Mompesson, owner of a house in the town of Tedworth (now called Tidworth, in Wiltshire), had brought a lawsuit against an unlicensed vagrant drummer William Drury, whom he accused of collecting money by false pretences.
 After he had won judgment against the drummer, the drum was turned over to Mompesson by the local bailiff.
 Mompesson then found his house plagued by nocturnal drumming noises.
 It was alleged that the drummer had brought these plagues of noise upon Mompesson's head by witchcraft.
 Drury was said to have been associated with a band of gypsies.

 Glanvill, who visited the house in 1663, had claimed to have heard strange scratching noises under a bed in the children's room.

 On Christmas Day 1667, Samuel Pepys, in his diary, records his wife, Elizabeth, reading the story to him.
 He found it to be "a strange story of spirits and worth reading indeed."

 In 1668, Glanvill published one of the earlier versions of Saducismus Triumphatus, his A Blow at Modern Sadducism ...
 To which is added, The Relation of the Fam'd Disturbance by the Drummer, in the House of Mr. John Mompesson.

-In Volume III of The Works of the Reverend John Wesley there is a reference to the Drummer at Tedworth.